gs221/RegistryDataTool/README.md

 ## Description
 Tool created for the University of St Andrews Academic Registry to aid in the importation of external ucas data into internal school table.
 The tool includes the following options:

-- Find centres with internal ID that now have relevant UCAS ID.
+- Detect duplicates across two delimited files.
-- Detect duplicate schools in UCAS data only.
+- Detect duplicate across a single delimited file.
-- Detect duplicates in SCL data only.
+- Automatically test links in a file.

 ## Prerequisites and Installation
 Clone repository: